oscarlarssen/future-of-fintech-V2023/README.md

 ### Important!

-> We advise you to be concious about how your work can be assessed.
+> We advise you to be conscious about how your work can be assessed.
 Make it simple to access, run, and review. 😊

 > We can only review work that we can run, so make sure to package dependencies, include instructions, etc.